Creating an Active Black Country - a strategy to unite the Black Country to create active, healthier people and places - read more

 Who We Are

-The geographical region called the ‘Black Country’ is made up of 30 towns and four strategic centres with a growing population of 1.17m.
-The population is broken down by a gender split that is slightly more women than men, an age split that has 82.6% of its population under the age of 65 and a diverse ethnic population which is slightly larger than national average.
+The geographical region called the ‘Black Country’ is made up of 30 towns and four strategic centres with a growing population of 1.2m.
+The population is broken down by a gender split that is slightly more women than men and a diverse ethnic population which is slightly larger than national average.

-Sitting at the heart of England, the Black Country forms the west part of the West Midlands Metropolitan Area comprising the three separate Borough councils of Walsall, Dudley and Sandwell, and the City council of Wolverhampton.
+Sitting at the heart of England, the Black Country forms the west part of the West Midlands Metropolitan Area comprising the three separate Borough councils of Walsall, Dudley and Sandwell, and the City of Wolverhampton Council.
 It has a proud and diverse history with a belief that it is a place not defined by its borders, but by its people.

-Critically the health and wellbeing of our regions children and young people is in a perilous state, with childhood obesity amongst the highest in the country – we have to act now to secure future generations health.
+Critically, the health and wellbeing of our region's children and young people is in a dire state, with childhood obesity amongst the highest in the country.

 We work collaboratively with a range of local partners to inspire and enable people to lead an active lifestyle, creating a broad and diverse range of opportunities for individuals that are both inclusive and attainable